 Websites usually contain texts, logos, pictures, images, illustrations, graphics.
 Therefore, it is extremely important to determine what rights on each part of the website belong to the operator of the website, how users can use the content of the site (for example, they may be allowed to use the content for personal, non-commercial use) and respectively for what purpose the content of the site cannot be used (for example, it may be mentioned that the use of the information contained on the website for commercial purposes, in whatever form, is absolutely prohibited), which actions of users constitute an infringement of intellectual property rights and what are the consequences if an infringement has been committed.

 Most websites especially online shops contain links to third-party websites.
 In this part of the terms and conditions, it is important to be mentioned that all third party websites accessible through the website are independent and the provider assumes no responsibility for damages and losses incurred by Users as a result of the use of these websites.
-Also the owner of the website is not responsible for the content on the third party websites, and also for the presence of viruses, other harmful components on these websites.
+Also, the owner of the website is not responsible for the content on third-party websites, and also for the presence of viruses, other harmful components on these websites.

-Due to the many peculiarities that should be taken into account when drafting of Ecommerce Website Terms and Conditions , it is advisable to seek assistance from a specialist with experience in this matter.
-Krasimira Kadieva will gladly assist you in drafting of the Ecommerce Website Terms and Conditions due to the fact that she has successfully in her practice drafted documents for doing business on the Internet (website terms and conditions of use, privacy policies, cookies policies) both in Bulgarian and English languages.
+Due to the many peculiarities that should be taken into account when drafting of Ecommerce Website Terms and Conditions, it is advisable to seek assistance from a specialist with experience in this matter.
+Krasimira Kadieva will gladly assist you in the drafting the Ecommerce Website Terms and Conditions due to the fact that she has succeeded in her practice drafted documents for doing business on the Internet (website terms and conditions of use, privacy policies, cookies policies) both in Bulgarian and English languages.

-This material prepared by Krasimira Kadieva aims to provide information about the Ecommerce Website Terms and Conditions .
-It does not constitute a legal opinion and cannot be interpreted as an individual consultation on any concrete facts or circumstances.
+This material prepared by Krasimira Kadieva aims to provide information about the Ecommerce Website Terms and Conditions.
+It does not constitute a legal opinion and cannot be interpreted as individual consultation on any concrete facts or circumstances.
 The advice of a legal specialist should be obtained for specific questions and situations.
-For more information on the above mentioned issues and individual consultations, please contact Krasimira Kadieva at 00359 882 308 670 or make an inquiry using the contact form of this website.
+For more information on the above-mentioned issues and individual consultations, please contact Krasimira Kadieva at 00359 882 308 670 or make an inquiry using the contact form of this website.
 Krasimira Kadieva can assist in drafting documents for doing business on the Internet (website terms and conditions of use, privacy policies, cookies policies) both in Bulgarian and English languages.